rdkcentral/firebolt-certification-suite/README.md

 ## Manual Cache Deletion for Cypress

-If you encounter any caching issues while executing test cases, please refer to this document [Cache_Deletion.md](Cache_Deletion.md)
+If you encounter any caching issues while executing testcases, please refer to this document [Cache_Deletion.md](Cache_Deletion.md)